topolvm/topolvm/docs/proposals/lvcreate-option-on-storageclass.md

 Moreover, theoretically, LV create options are not related to VG or device-class.

-The proposed solution is that split the option from device-class and allow us to specify the option on StorageClass.
+The proposed solution is splitting the configuration of options from device-class and allow us to specify the options in StorageClass.

 ## Proposal